stuartellis/stuartellis-site-hugo/content/articles/nodejs-toolbox.md

 > _Driver software required:_ To access a database service such as PostgreSQL or
 > MongoDB, you will need to install the appropriate Node.js driver.

+To work with Git repositories, use [simple-git](https://www.npmjs.com/package/simple-git).
+This provides a Node.js interface for the Git command-line tool.

 ### Common Data Types